itsmi/Cryptocurrency-Mining-Calculator/README.md

 * init_hashpwr_price: THe initial hashpower price in USD / GH/s.
 * invest_dur: The time period for the investment.
 * hashpwr_dur: The duration of the hashpower in days.
-* BTC_price: The current (bit)coin price in USD
+* BTC_price: The current (bit)coin price in USD.
-* BTC_return: The return in (bit)coin per day and GH/s
+* BTC_return: The return in (bit)coin per day and GH/s.
 * eff_red: The relative change in efficiency per year.
-0: no change; 1: complete shutdown
+0: no change; 1: complete shutdown.
 * hashpwr_price_red: The relative change in cost of hashpower per year.
-0: no change; 1: free
+0: no change; 1: free.

 Conclusions:
 * It is best to reinvest everything up to a certain point and then stop reinvesting.